 - Unlimited $0 delivery fees on eligible food orders over $15 and grocery orders over $30

 - An Uber One Promise, whereby on eligible deliveries you’ll get $5 in Uber Cash if the latest arrival estimate (shown after the order is placed) is wrong

 - Access to premium member support, special offers and promotions, and invite-only experiences

-Is Uber One a good deal?
+Is Uber One worth it?

-What do you make of Uber One?
+What do you make of the Uber One value proposition?